What the quantum software stack actually looks like today

-Abstraction Layers: From QASM to High-Level SDKs
+Abstraction layers, from QASM to high level SDKs

 from qiskit import QuantumCircuit, transpile